geoepi/seir-vector/README.md

 # seir-vector

-#### Supporting Information (*in review*)
+#### Draft Supporting Information (*in review*)
 This site provides a demonstrative workflow and supporting information for the publication:
-**Mechanistic Insights into the 2014-2015 Vesicular Stomatitis Outbreak in the United States: A SEIR-SEI Compartmental Model Analysis**
+**Modeling the 2014-2015 Vesicular Stomatitis Outbreak in the United States using an SEIR-SEI Approach**

 Authors:
-Humphreys, Pelzel-McCluskey, Shults, Velazquez Salinas, Bertram, McGregor, Cohnstaedt, Swanson, Scroggs, Peters, and Rodriguez
+Humphreys, Pelzel-McCluskey, Shults, Velazquez Salinas, Bertram, McGregor, Cohnstaedt, Swanson, Scroggs, Fautt, Mooney, Peters, and Rodriguez

 A webpage based version of the code and results are available at the following link:
 [Website: https://geoepi.github.io/seir-vector/overview](https://geoepi.github.io/seir-vector/overview)